xmihol00/nlp_proj_2023/README.md

 ```

 ## Web Scraping
+### Imsdb scraper
+For the imsdb data a web scraper that extracts movie script data from the IMSDb website is defined.
+It utilizes the Scrapy library to crawl and scrape the website.
+The process_links() function is a utility function that cleans the URLs of the links.
+The ImsdbSpider class is a custom spider that extends the CrawlSpider class from Scrapy.
+It specifies the target website, the starting URL, and the rules for following links.
+The class also includes methods for extracting genres and scripts from the scraped data.
+The parse_item() method is the callback function that handles the response and extracts relevant information.
+The ImsdbScraper class is responsible for running the scraping process and saving the scraped data to a JSON file.

+To extract genres, the _get_genres_from_links() method is implemented.
+It takes a list of links as input and iterates over each link.
+It checks if the link's URL contains the word "genre" and if so, appends the link's text (which represents the genre) to a genres list.
+Finally, the method returns the list of genres.

+To extract scripts, the _get_script_from_links() method is utilized.
+It takes a list of links as input and iterates over each link.
+It checks if the link's text contains both the words "Read" and "Script".
+If a link satisfying this condition is found, it constructs the full script URL by appending the base URL to the link's href attribute.
+Then, it retrieves the content of the script page using urllib.request.urlopen().
+The HTML content is parsed using BeautifulSoup, searching for the specific <td> element with the class "scrtext" and then extracting the text within the <pre> tag.
+The extracted script is returned as a string.

+Within the parse_item() method, after obtaining the response from the crawled URL, BeautifulSoup is used to parse the HTML content.
+It searches for the element that contains the genres information by finding the text "Genres" and navigating to its parent.
+From there, it finds all the <a> tags within that element.
+These links are then passed to the methods _get_genres_from_links() and _get_script_from_links() to extract the genres and script, respectively.
+The extracted title, genres, and script are yielded as a dictionary for each item scraped.

+### Dailyscript scraper

 ## Cleaning and Pre-processing
 The web-scraped data are partial HTML pages still with HTML tags left.
 Furthermore, the scripts itself needs cleaning and pre-processing, as there are many special characters unnecessary spaces etc., which is accomplished by the following pipeline: